jay-framework/jay/design-log/15 - main to worker communication protocol.md

 element bridges at the same place in the tree.
 Because the tree structure, `forEach` and `if` statements, the tree structure cannot be statically determined.

-We denote `CompId` as a value that facilitates the communication between the bridges - that is, component bridge `CompId: 2` communicates with element bridge `CompId: 2`.
+We denote `CompId` as a `number` value that facilitates the communication between the bridges - that is, component bridge `CompId: 2` communicates with element bridge `CompId: 2`.

 ![Jay Communication Protocol 3](15%20-%20main%20to%20worker%20communication%20protocol%20-%203.md.png)